 The annual health check of Tasmania’s brand continues to return a diagnosis of ‘excellent health’.

-Results from Brand Tasmania’s third Brand Health Survey are overwhelmingly positive, finding the state – once again – in good shape.
+Results from Brand Tasmania’s fourth Brand Health Survey are overwhelmingly positive, finding the state – once again – in good shape.

 - Perceptions of Tasmania rated an average of 8.4 out of 10

-- Beautiful; Clean; and Natural were the words most used to describe Tasmania (the same words were listed in 2016 and 2015)
+- Beautiful; Clean; and Friendly were the words most used to describe Tasmania

-The fact that we continue to get such a positive rating from outside the state is further proof that Tasmania’s brand is in great health.
+We continue to receive positive ratings from respondents from outside the state, which is further proof that the Tasmania’s brand is in great health.